build

 Build separate bundle for browsers

 Let's say we have to entry points.
-One is for the server - src/server.ts and for the client - src/browser.ts.
+One is for the server - src/server.ts and for the client - src/index.ts.
 In this case we should set field browser in package.json the next way:

 {